 Tips for Making Gluten-Free Pumpkin Pie (Dairy-Free):

-- For the crust use my easy to make gluten-free pie crust recipe that is my family’s absolute favorite.
-It does take some time for chilling the buttery spread and then the crust but the actual mixing time and rolling out the crust doesn’t take long.
+- For the crust, use my easy-to-make gluten-free pie crust recipe, which is my family’s absolute favorite.
+It does take some time to chill the buttery spread and then the crust, but the actual mixing time and rolling out the crust doesn’t take long.

 - This can also be made crustless.
 Maybe you don’t want to make a crust, no problem.
-Simply mix up the pumpkin pie filling and pour it into a pie plate and bake according to the baking directions.
+Mix up the pumpkin pie filling, pour it into a pie plate, and bake according to the baking directions.

-- For best results use canned coconut milk.
-Most people cannot taste the coconut milk in this pie but if you or someone you are serving it to is sensitive to the taste or are allergic to coconut milk then you can replace it with cashew milk.
-The cashew milk does not set up quite as thick as the coconut milk but will still work.
-This recipe calls for 1 1/2 cups of milk so you will need just a little less than one 13.66 oz can of coconut milk.
+- For best results, use canned coconut milk.
+Most people cannot taste the coconut milk in this pie, but if you or someone you are serving it to is sensitive to the taste or are allergic to coconut milk, then you can replace it with almond or cashew milk.
+The almond or cashew milk does not set up quite as thick as the coconut milk but will still work.
+This recipe calls for 1 1/2 cups of milk, so that you will need just a little less than one 13.66 oz can of coconut milk.

 - **Whisk the canned coconut milk before adding it to the pie.
 It more than likely will have separated in the can with a thick creamy part on top and a watery part on the bottom.
 Whisking the two parts together will give you a creamy texture. **